sahilrajput03/sahilrajput03/feed.md

 <div align="right"><i>Note to me: Please add date for all posts from now on. ~ Thankyou</i></div>

-# Executing javascript wiht a bookmark on a page
+# Executing javascript with a bookmark on a page

 ```js
 javascript:(function() {